-Months of Durham, NH, Planning Department Deviation from Long-Held (Written) Policy Regarding Forwarding Hard-Copy Citizen Input Along with Applicant Materials To: Durham Planning Board / From: Joshua Meyrowitz, 7 Chesley Dr / Feb 8, 2022 Please include the following information and the unedited email exchanges reproduced further below in the legal record for the Mill Plaza CUP site-plan review.
+Months of Durham, NH, Planning Department Deviation from Long-Held (Written) Policy Regarding Forwarding Hard-Copy Citizen Input Along with Applicant Materials To: Durham Planning Board / From: Joshua Meyrowitz, 7 Chesley Dr / April 1, 2022 Please include the following background information, and the unedited email exchanges reproduced further below, in the legal record for the Church Hill Woods (aka 19-21 Main St) site-plan review.
 Please note that this submission is not meant as a critique of the amazing Karen Edwards, the overworked Administrative Assistant at the Durham Planning Department.
 She routinely does the work of 2-3 people and deserves more support and assistance to carry out department policies.
-Also, Contract Planner Rick Taintor may not even have been aware of the deviation from policy described here, as he does not have an office at the Planning Department in Durham.
+Also note that Planner Michael Behrendt and I have known each other for years, have deep mutual respect for each other, and that allowed us to be blunt and direct in these exchanges regarding issues about which we strongly disagree.